 Elevated levels of consumer debt have been one of the reasons why the recovery has been so weak

 Addressing the consumer debt issue has been one of the major driving forces behind quantitative easing and ultra-low interest rates.
 Since the Great Recession began, the Fed has engineered a drop in interest rates in the hope of lowering the burden on middle-class households.
 In many ways, the Fed has succeeded.
 On one hand, mortgage rates have dropped precipitously.
 But on the other hand, credit card interest rates have not.
-Investors who want to take directional bets on interest rates can use the iShares 20 year bond ETF (TLT).

 The Fed has been hoping to create modest inflation.
 Modest inflation (around 2% to 3%) would allow debt to deflate relative to the economy without triggering large increases in interest rates.
 The Fed isn’t comfortable with inflation that’s too low.
 When interest rates are up against the 0 bound (in other words, they’re at 0 and can’t go lower), decreasing inflation means real (inflation-adjusted) interest rates are rising.
 In a weak economy, that’s the last thing the central bank wants.
 Japan has been struggling with this state of affairs for two decades—deflation in combination with 0% interest rates means rising real interest rates and very slow growth.